 Parses an XML string representing a Windows event into a compact, prettified JSON object.
 Works like C.Text.parseXml, but with Windows events, produces more-compact output.
+For a usage example, see Reducing Windows XML Events.

 @param - xml - an XML string; or an event field containing the XML.